Categorical and K-theoretic Donaldson-Thomas theory of $\mathbb{C}^3$ (part I): A categorical analogue of MacMahon's formula

 \begin{step} The essential images of (\ref{ast:MD}) for partitions satisfying (\ref{i0}) generate $\mathbb{D}(d;\mu)$. \end{step} \begin{proof} Let $\chi$ be a dominant weight in $M(d)$ such that $\chi+\rho+\delta\in \textbf{V}(d)$.
 It suffices to show that the object

 is generated by the categories on the right hand side of (\ref{sodD}).
 Following the proof in \cite[Proposition 4.1]{P} (which goes back to the proof of \cite[Theorem 1.1.2]{SVdB2}), we use induction on the $(r,p)$-invariant of $\chi+\rho+\delta$ with respect to the polytope $\textbf{W}(d)$.
+The base of the induction is $r\leq 1/2$, where (\ref{obj:D}) is an object of $\mathbb{M}(d)_{w}$ with $-\mu\leq w/d \leq 1-\mu$, in particular generated by objects from the right hand side of (\ref{sodD}).